benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 .. note::

-    Displayed details about the solver are the content of the solver's docstring, if present.
+    The displayed details about the solver are the content of the solver's docstring, if present.

 Part 4: Sidebar
 ---------------